Whether you love it or hate it, the well-known phrase… Location, Location, Location… Is here to stay.

 Let’s look at housing supply issues in Chester:

 The council has stated there is a net residual requirement for 1,496 extra housing units to be built per annum between 2008-2021.

 During April 2003 to March 2009 (a 6 year period during the property boom) only 5745 units were completed.
 This is approx 957 per year.

 During the recession, new property developments are at an all-time low across the UK, but even if the building level returned to boom levels, it would still fall far short of the required figures.
 This shortfall will put pressure on the local housing supply.

 The population of the area is predicted to increase by 11% by 2031.

-78% of occupied dwellings are owner occupied and 7.1% are private rented.
+78% of occupied dwellings are owner-occupied and 7.1% are privately rented.